nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `add n/Bob p/87654321 e/bob@u.nus.edu a/123, Clementi Ave 16, #01-321`

-Additionally, if you were to simply use `add`, it would open up a new window to allow you to systematically add a new contact
+Additionally, if you were to simply use `add`, it would open up a new window to allow you to systematically add a new contact, with multiple additional fields that would normally require the use of other commands.
 ![add window](images/addWindow.png)
 Then, simply fill up the fields as guided in the window.
 You can then press the `ENTER` key to submit the fields when complete, or press the `Submit` button.

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about this command:**<br>
 * Adding duplicate names is not allowed as most people will not have the exact same name.
 * Phone number must be at least 3 digits short, and at most 25 digits long.
 * Emails must be of the format `local-part@domain`.
 For example, a valid email you is `e@e.sg`, invalid email is `e@e.s`
 * When in `archives`, this functionality is disabled.
+* Using `add`, you have the benefit of executing multiple commands (i.e. `comment`, `status`, and `addmodules`) at once.
 </div>